GrowGeneration Corp Up 342% in 2020 But Still Undervalued

 - Total sales of $245.0 million to $260.0 million

 - Adjusted EBITDA in a range of $26.0 million to $28.0 million

-Thanks to new acquisitions and products and a growing customer base, it should continue to report record results in the fourth quarter and 2021.
+Thanks to new acquisitions and products and a growing customer base, it should continue to report record results in the fourth quarter and full year 2021.

-GRWG also has tremendous long-term growth potential, especially once recreational adult use marijuana is legalized.
-And that could be much sooner than later.
+GRWG stock also has tremendous long-term growth potential, especially once recreational marijuana is legalized at the U.S. federal level.
+And that could be much sooner than expected.